leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Atom: Low-bit Quantization for Efficient and Accurate LLM Serving
 - AWQ: Activation-aware Weight Quantization for On-Device LLM Compression and Acceleration
 - LLM-QAT: Data-Free Quantization Aware Training for Large Language Models
+- Outlier Suppression+: Accurate quantization of large language models by equivalent and effective shifting and scaling